GM High Feature engine: LGX

-Along with the increased bore spacing, the new 3.6 L DI V6 has larger bores than before, growing from 94 mm to 95 mm with the same 85.8 mm stroke as the 3.0L LGW, for a displacement of 3649 cc.
+Along with the increased bore spacing, the new 3.6 L DI V6 has larger bores than before, growing from 94 mm to 95 mm with the same 85.8 mm stroke as the 3.0 L LGW, for a displacement of 3649 cc.
 Intake and exhaust valves are also increased in size along with other changes to the cylinder head.
 The only part shared with the prior generation is the hydraulic lash adjusters in the valvetrain.
-The LGX was benchmarked against the 3.7L VQ37VHR of the 2015 Infiniti Q40.
+The LGX was benchmarked against the 3.7 L VQ37VHR of the 2015 Infiniti Q40.
 Compression ratio is 11.5:1 and maximum engine speed is 7200 RPM.

 Compared to GM's LFX/LFY 3.6 L engine, the LGX features active fuel management, NVH enhancements and slightly more torque.

 The LGX was on Ward's 10 Best Engines for 2016.